hehjunlim/A03/README.md

 # A03
 Tutorial on how to use Github and Definitions

-How to Set Up Git, Webstorm, and Github on a Mac-
+How to Set Up Git, Webstorm, and Github on a Mac:
 1. Install Webstorm from this [link](https://www.jetbrains.com/community/education/#students)
 2. Create a Github account on this [website](https://github.com/)
 3. Download Git from this link in Terminal utilizing [Homebrew](https://git-scm.com/download/mac)